genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ## CreateMissingSqlSequences

-Creates all required sequences in the Database for ID fields that rely on auto generated sequential values
+Creates all required sequences in the database for ID fields that rely on auto-generated sequential values.

-This command is applicable only for SQL databases and should only be executed when [enabling Sequences for SQL databases](../../02_database/01_fields-tables-views/02_tables/02_tables-advanced.md#sql-databases)
+This command is applicable only for SQL databases and should only be executed when [enabling Sequences for SQL databases](../../02_database/01_fields-tables-views/02_tables/02_tables-advanced.md#sql-databases).

 ### Syntax

 The `CreateMissingSqlSequences` doesn't take any parameters.

-Running this command multiple times yield the same results, as a check is performed to check the existence of each sequence and only creates if if non-existent.
+The command checks to see which sequences exist already, and only creates new sequences where they do not exist.
+Consequently, if you run the command more than once, you will get the same result each time.

 ### Working with different databases
 The behaviour of this command depends on which database implementation your application uses.